On this page

 3. Click Done.
 The new public key is now registered with the app and appears in a table in the PUBLIC KEYS section of the General tab.

 4. Click Save.
-A message states that the client authentication method changes to Public key/Private key.
+A message states that the client authentication method is now Public key/Private key.
 Any existing client secrets for the app are deleted.
 Click Save to continue.

 Use a URL to fetch keys dynamically